How To Get Rid of A Smart Meter

 It is likely that you will be told that the “smart meter” is safe or compulsory and/or that you are neurotic or foolish to want to have it removed.
 Stand your ground and insist that it be removed.
 Ask for it to be replaced with an analogue (electromechanical meter) or if that is not possible, a new electronic meter that is not a “smart meter”.

-If you are completely insistent in your communications with your electricity company, the company may respect your wishes.
-(You can tell them that you will change to another company if the company does not value your business!)
+If you are completely insistent in your communications with your electricity company (you may need to make a number of calls until you reach someone who takes your concerns seriously , the company may respect your wishes.
+(In some cases, it may be helpful to tell your electricity company that you will change to another company if the company does not value your business!)

 NB: If your electricity company is helpful, please email through the site Contact form so we know about this and can advise others.